xkema/blog-demo-gpt-s-event-lifecycle/README.md

 This demo page tries to give some guidance on these events and their changes based on some other GPT properties.

-Theres is blog post for furher reading here: [xkema.github.io | GPT's Event Lifecycle](https://xkema.github.io/2020/gpt-s-event-lifecycle "xkema.github.io | GPT's Event Lifecycle")
+There is a blog post for furher reading here: [xkema.github.io | GPT's Event Lifecycle](https://xkema.github.io/2020/gpt-s-event-lifecycle "xkema.github.io | GPT's Event Lifecycle")